oktavilla/PortfolioDeck-Docs/custom-domain.markdown

 ## Domain purchasing and DNS setup

-Some For Swedish and European domain names you have [Loopia](http://www.loopia.com/domainnames).
 For .com and other international domains you can use [DNSimple](https://dnsimple.com/).
+For Swedish domain names you have [Loopia](http://www.loopia.com/domainnames) (you need a Swedish social security number).
 They both offer domain registration as well as DNS services.
 There are a bunch of others as well and you may use whoever you prefer.
 Registring and setting up a domain can be a bit tricky so if you don't feel comfortable dealing with this kind of stuff we recommend that you ask a friend.

 ## After setup